lkemp7/MineMarshall/README.md

 Password:
 - password

-You each have a regular user account(nothing interesting there at this point), your @connect.qut.edu.au email is the login and the password for all accounts is 'MineMarshall'
+You each have a regular user account(nothing interesting there at this point), your @connect.qut.edu.au email is the login and the password for all accounts is 'password'